LeadRDRK/Winenobe/README.md

 This script is not created or officially supported by the Finobe team.
 It might not work correctly.
 # Dependencies
-- wine-staging

-wine and wine-dev have a bug which prevents the camera from working properly.
+- Wine Staging (Wine Stable and Wine Dev have a bug which prevents the camera from working properly.)
 - wget

 This script will not automatically install those for you !
 You MUST install them manually.